My shopping cart

 A: Yes.
-There are no controls or electrical pumps, so this equipment cannot generate any sparks, so it is safe to use in a C1D1 environment.
-The pump runs off of compressed air which you must supply.
+There are no controls or electrical pumps, so this equipment cannot generate any sparks, so it is safe to use in a C1D2 environment.
+The pump runs off of compressed air, which you must supply.

 Q: What consumables do you need for this machine?

-A: These machines can use filter paper of any grade or porosity as well as filter cloth and filter aides of various types and grades.
+A: These machines can use filter paper of any grade or porosity and filter cloth and filter aides of various types and grades.

-Q: And where do we get this paper and cloth?
+Q: Where do we get this paper and cloth?

 A: We sell paper and cloth.
 You can also buy the paper off of Amazon or lab paper manufacturers.